 With that being said, if you are a native English speaker—Spanish will come relatively easy to you in comparison to learning a Slavic language…

-On top of it—it’s a sexy language.
+On top of it—it’s a beautiful language.
 Who doesn’t want to be able to speak like a Casanova when the time comes for it.

 Whether you’re going to Barcelona or Bogota, Spanish is a useful skill to have.
 Even all the way out in Eastern Europe.
 You might be surprised at how you can connect with people with a bit of Latin flavor.